 PsyCare UK is a charity that provides welfare and harm reduction services at music festivals and events throughout the UK and internationally.
-We have been operating for over 10 years, previously under the name Kosmicare UK, and during that time have earned a reputation for the specialist and compassionate services we offer at events of all sizes.
+We have been operating for over 10 years during which time we have earned a reputation for the specialist and compassionate services we offer at events of all sizes.

 Many people experience emotional, psychological and practical difficulties at music festivals.
 It is therefore vital to have an effective and compassionate welfare service which can

 Provide a safe and supportive environment where individuals can be assisted to navigate a variety of difficult experiences and where challenges can be transformed into positive learning and developmental opportunities

 Provide a general welfare service to meet the needs of all feastival goers

 Reduce the harms associated with drug use, by providing crisis intervention and psychological support to those undergoing difficult experiences and promote specialist harm reduction advice and drug information to festival attendees